Oregon’s destructive wildfire season becoming an issue ahead of fall election; US House District 5 candidates weigh in

 Her campaign sent a statement to NewsChannel 21, saying she is committed to delivering federal disaster relief and additional resources to "support first responders, farmers, and families."

-The comes as multiple fires have scorched Central Oregon, from the nearly 4,000-acre Darlene 3 Fire near La Pine to the 75,000-acre Crazy Creek Fire in Crook and Wheeler counties, and now the 5,000-acre Elk Lane Fire west of Madras.
+Multiple fires have scorched Central Oregon, from the nearly 4,000-acre Darlene 3 Fire near La Pine to the 75,000-acre Crazy Creek Fire in Crook and Wheeler counties, and now the 5,000-acre Elk Lane Fire west of Madras.

-According to the Bureau of Land Management more than 100 wildfires in Oregon this year have been caused by humans.
+According to the Bureau of Land Management, more than 100 wildfires in Oregon this year have been caused by humans.

 In February, the state received $38 million in federal funding to provide aid ahead of the wildfire season.
 Now FEMA has agreed to pay 75% of the state's firefighting costs.